bsuraj23/NineThirtyBatch/README.md

 (19/08/25)

+list contains the insertion order,it allows duplicate values, it having indexing and slicing ,list is mutable

+set does not having insertion order, it does not allow duplicate values, there is no indexing,set is mutable

 tuple is mutable or not
 Tuple is immutable because Python has designed it to be a fixed collection.Once created, its elements cannot be changed, added, or removed.